-We started by climbing around on the proposed build location between a couple of apple trees.
-In between the laughter and screams a few ideas started coming out for a suspended platform and a pulley system to collect and bring down apples.
-As more thoughts started bubbling we went up to the shop to sketch.
+We started by visiting the proposed build location in the Knoll Farm apple orchard.
+In between the laughs and screams a few ideas started developing for a raised platform with a climbing wall.
+As more thoughts started flowing we decided to go back to the shop to draw.

-Each participant shared their ideas and talked about all of the possibilities for a play space that infused learning with movement.
+Everyone sat down and drew their ideas on paper.
+Each participant then shared their ideas and talked about all of the possibilities for a play structure that infused learning with movement.
 Their visions included a combination of ladders, ropes, trapdoors and swings.
-At the end we synthesized everyones ideas and came to an agreement to begin with a suspended platform wrapping around one of the apple trees.
+At the end we synthesized everyones ideas and came to an agreement to begin with an elevated platform wrapping around one of the apple trees.

 September 14, 2017